kaw97/MGST/README.md

 - Elite Dangerous community for galaxy data and exploration knowledge
 - Spansh for comprehensive galaxy database dumps
-- Contributors to pattern matching and search optimization
+- Mercs of Mikunn for feedback and search suggestions

 ---

-**Fly safe, Commander! o7** 🚀✨
+**Colonize the galaxy.
+Rise with us.** 🚀✨